primer/css/pages/css/components/header.md

 ### Header-item--full

-The `.Header-item` component has a modifier that stretches it to fill the available space and push any remaining items to the right.
-Use `.Header-item--full` when you want to achieve the right aligned items.
+The `.Header-item` element has a modifier class, `.Header-item--full`, that stretches it to fill the available space and push any remaining items to the right.

 ```html title="Header-item--full"
 <div class="Header">